-The relationship between obesity and breast cancer is not fully understood, but we know it’s important for women to keep a healthy weight to reduce risk.
+The relationship between obesity and breast cancer is not fully understood, but we know it’s important to keep a healthy weight to reduce risk.

-The production of the hormone, estrogen, in women’s fat tissue after menopause is a major factor.
-In obese women, estrogen-sensitive breast cancer tissues are exposed to more estrogen than in women of a healthy weight.
+The production of estrogen in fat tissue after menopause is a major factor.
+In those who have obesity, estrogen-sensitive breast cancer tissues are exposed to more estrogen than in those of a healthy weight.
 This can stimulate the growth and progression of breast cancer.

-Also, a recent study found that women who are obese — with a body mass index (BMI) of 30 or higher — tend to have more advanced disease at the time their breast cancer is diagnosed than women with a BMI below 25.
-These women are also at greater risk for the disease spreading and are more likely to die of breast cancer.
+Women with a body mass index (BMI) of 30 or higher (have obesity) tend to have more advanced disease at the time their breast cancer is diagnosed than those with a BMI below 25.
+These individuals are also at greater risk for the disease spreading and are more likely to die of breast cancer.
 Breast cancer survivors who are obese also run a greater risk of the disease coming back.

-Women who are physically active are 25 percent less likely to develop breast cancer than women who are sedentary.
-Research shows that regular exercise can help prevent breast cancer by boosting immune function, warding off obesity, and lowering levels of estrogen and insulin.
+Women who are physically active are 25% less likely to develop breast cancer than those who are sedentary.
+Research shows that regular exercise can help prevent breast cancer by boosting immune function, warding off obesity and lowering levels of estrogen and insulin.

 Along with helping you maintain your weight, exercise can also improve bone mass, which is a critical issue for breast cancer survivors who have undergone chemotherapy and endocrine therapy.
 These medications are tied to lower bone mineral density, which increases the risk of osteoporosis and bone fractures.

 Women who drink more than one alcoholic beverage per day — even just two drinks — are at an increased risk of developing breast cancer.
-Women who have three or more drinks per week after being diagnosed with breast cancer run a greater risk that their breast cancer will recur.
+If you have three or more drinks per week after being diagnosed with breast cancer, you also run a greater risk that your breast cancer will recur.